 Blue Lagoon

-As part of the geological resources in the geopark the renowned Blue Lagoon is an example of how the excess resource streams from the geothermal power plants are utilized to the fullest extent possible.
+As part of the geological resources in the geopark the renowned Blue Lagoon is an example of how the excess resource streams from the geothermal power plants can be fully utilised.

 Excess resource streams have been used by an incredibly varied range of businesses, such as the Blue Lagoon, cosmetics manufacturers, biotechnology companies and aquaculture.

-These are the same resources that are used for such mundane things as heating houses, swimming pools and of course the geothermal hotpots.
+These are the same resources that are used for mundane things like heating houses, swimming pools and, of course the geothermal hotpots.

 Gunnuhver

-The geothermal activity in the area can be breathtakingly witnessed at the Gunnuhver area, a grouping of bubbling mud and steam springs coming up through the soil with its impressive sights and sounds.
+The geothermal activity in the area can be breathtakingly witnessed in the Gunnuhver area, a grouping of bubbling mud and steam springs rising through the soil with its impressive sights and sounds.

 Leaving visitors with a clear sense of the natural energy in the area.